Chaotic-Frying-Pan/autoshare2/README.md

 This is how to replace your Merlin folder with someone else's Merlin folder (not erasing any progress in previous missons):
 - This adds a backup of your own Merlin folder to the all_storage folder in autoshare with under your username
 - Simply do `bash ~/autoshare/x_replacements/{lowercase first letter of person who is helping you}`
-- There will be one or two errors if you have already done replacements before (or if I forgot to delete some testing, sorry), but there's no need to worry or do anything.
+- There will be one or two errors if you have already done replacements before (or if I forgot to delete some testing, sorry), but there's no need to worry or do anything
 # Autoshare Troubleshooting
 Troubleshooting will likely have to be done on some computers using this project.
 This is how you would do it (most likely):
 - DO NOT DO THIS IF YOU ARE CURRENTLY HAVE PROGRESS IN A MISSION BUT HAVE NOT COMPLETED IT
+- DO NOT DO THIS UNLESS IT IS AN EMERGENCY AND YOU HAVE CALLED ME AND I HAVE MADE SURE IT IS SAFE
 - Troubleshooting in Autoshare will end up with your Merlin folder being deleted, but not before doing a full backup of it on this repository in case something goes wrong
 - Deleting Merlin will NOT erase any progress or any actual missions because all of your Merlin data is stored on CoderMerlin servers
-- By the end of the troubleshooting, all of your progress on CoderMerlin will still be in your main `~/Merlin` folder, but in case you have trouble finding something, you can always check in your storage folder, where your Merlin backup will be saved.
+- By the end of the troubleshooting, all of your progress on CoderMerlin will still be in your main `~/Merlin` folder, but in case you have trouble finding something, you can always check in your storage folder, where your Merlin backup will be save
 - The first and (usually) only step for troubleshooting is to do `bash ~/autoshare/troubleshoot/{lowercase first letter of name}`
+# Code Explanations
+This is what each code does:
+- The setup will make a folder in ~ that is called "are" which is how `sh ~/are` works
+- The setup uses bash to execute a script in the types folder which will replace your shared LETTER-MERLIN folder with your actual Merlin folder, and it will then send it to github
+- The troubleshoot works by making a backup of the Merlin folder in your personalized storage folder, then it deletes your Merlin, makes a new Merlin, and does `merlin prepare`
+- The replacements work by making a new folder in all_storage with the title as your Coder Merlin username.
+It then backs up your current Merlin folder inside that folder, deletes your Merlin folder, and replaces it with the one you wanted to replace it with